 The AGROFERT Group puts emphasis on continuous efforts aiming at improving water management; this is important not only for the Group's chemical companies but also for food producers.
 The Group's companies have therefore built a strong and precise wastewater treatment system.
-The quality of the discharged wastewater is determined by the limits set by the relevant state authorities, which are rather strict and constantly monitored.
+The quality of discharged wastewater is driven by the limits set by state authorities.
+These limits are strict and are constantly monitored.
 Therefore, methods and technologies are progressively implemented to enhance the capacity of wastewater treatment systems so that the treated water can be returned to nature at the highest quality; these involve continuous improvement of all stages of mechanical pre-treatment, wastewater sedimentation and filtration.
 These activities are not only technologically demanding, yet also strictly monitored and regulated.
 The Group companies take a long-term and comprehensive approach to environmental risks.
-An example is Lovochemie, a.s., which was awarded the prestigious Product Stewardship Certificate in 2023, which confirms the company's commitment to safe and responsible product management throughout their entire life cycle.
+An example are the LAT Nitrogen group companies and also Duslo, a.s. and Lovochemie, a.s., which are holders of the prestigious Product Stewardship Certificate, which confirms the company's commitment to safe and responsible product management throughout their entire life cycle.